-The overall authority for risk management in the Bank is vested in the Board of Directors.
+The overall authority for risk management in the Group is vested in the Board of Directors.
 The BOD receives quarterly risk updates including detailed risk exposures analysis reports.
 The Board authorises appropriate credit, legal, compliance, liquidity, market, operational and information security risk policies that form part of its risk management framework, based on the recommendation of management on an annual basis.
-The Bank has established various committees that review and assess all risk issues.
+The Group has established various committees that review and assess all risk issues.
 The Group Risk Committee monitors the Group's risk profile against the risk parameters.
-The Risk management group of the Bank is independent of the business lines and provides the necessary support to senior management and the business units in all areas of risk management
+The risk management team of the Group is independent of the business lines and provides the necessary support to senior management and the business units in all areas of risk management

-The Deputy Group CEO - Risk, Legal & Compliance reports directly to the Executive Committee (sub-committee of the BoD responsible for risk functions) and administratively to the Group CEO.
-The Risk group comprises a Credit Risk department (responsible for independent pre-approval analysis of credit / investment proposals as well as risk policy and procedures management), Credit Administration department (responsible for post approval implementation and follow up), Liquidity and Market risk department, Operational risk department, Remedial Asset Management, Risk Reporting and the Information Security risk department.
+The Deputy Group CEO - Risk, Legal & Compliance reports directly to the Executive Committee (sub-committee of the BOD responsible for risk functions) and administratively to the Group CEO.
+The Risk group comprises a Credit Risk department (responsible for independent pre-approval analysis of credit / investment proposals as well as risk policy and procedures management), Credit Administration department (responsible for post approval implementation and follow up), Liquidity and Market Risk Department, Operational Risk Department, Remedial Asset Management, Risk Reporting and the Information Security Risk Department.
 Approval authorities are delegated to different functionaries in the hierarchy (on a dual sign-off basis with both business line and risk line signatories) as well as various committees depending on the amount, type of risk and nature of operations or risk.

-Internal Audit is responsible for the independent review of risk management and the Group's risk control environment.
+Internal Audit Department is responsible for the independent review of risk management and the Group's risk control environment.
 The Group Audit & Compliance Committee considers the adequacy and effectiveness of the Group risk control framework and receives quarterly updates on any control, regulatory and compliance related issues.